quicwg/base-drafts/draft-ietf-quic-transport.md

 ## GOAWAY Frame

-An endpoint may use a GOAWAY frame to notify its peer that the connection should stop being used, and will likely be aborted in the future.
+An endpoint may use a GOAWAY frame to notify its peer that the connection should stop being used, and will likely be closed in the future.
 The endpoints will continue using any active streams, but the sender of the GOAWAY will not initiate any additional streams, and will not accept any new streams.
 The frame is as follows: